Written by Dara Birnboim, MS. Reviewed by Diana Licalzi, MS, RD, CDCES

 10. Flaxseed

 Last but not least, flaxseed.
 These tiny seeds are a fantastic source of fiber and alpha-linolenic acid (ALA), an omega-3 fatty acid.
 Their anti-inflammatory properties are another superfood that can help treat type 2 diabetes.
 Add them on top of salads or opt for pre-ground flax seeds and add to smoothies, yogurt bowls, or cereal!
-A study conducted by Moreira et al. found that men with type 2 diabetes who consumed 15 g (about 1 tablespoon) of ground flaxseed with their breakfast, on average, experienced statistically significant decreases in postprandial glycemic responses compared to men who did not supplement with flax.
+A study conducted by Moreira et al. found that men with type 2 diabetes who consumed 15 g (about 1 tablespoon) of ground flaxseed with their breakfast experienced, on average, statistically significant decreases in postprandial glycemic responses compared to men who did not supplement with flax.
+[9]

 References